alivehamster/transcodarr/README.md

 - Transcoded media filesize compared to original

 ## Todo
-- Switch skiplist from json in db to its own table with foreign key to a library
-- Webpage for history
 - Add or remove handbrake configs
 - Manually trigger scan
 - Time since last scan